where does it hurt?

 If your pain persists, then we may need to perform a minimally invasive surgical procedure.
 The direction we take will depend entirely on your individual needs.
 We also use regenerative medicine techniques, such as platelet-rich plasma injections.
 Whichever treatment option we recommend, you can be sure you’ll be able to make an educated choice with all the information at your disposal.

-Find Relief at Spine Institute of North America
+Find Relief at Spine INA

 Back to top